wuzhengy/TAU/Communication over DHT.md

             this is the 2nd degree connection
       }
 ```
-## Chat communication
+## Chat communication routine by peer main loop
-Each public key peer will check friend's mutable item for gossip and publish according to round robin and gossip intelligence.
+Each public key peer will check friend's mutable item for gossip according to round robin.
-### Demand is a type of gossip
-* We use gossip to request sender to publish certain informaton, after we can not find any data value from get.
-One action data life cycle starts from get, then to demand if not found.
-Each node will maintain a gossip pool in its own memory, logging its friends' communication history. <br>

-#### Demand Exmaple in community:  TBD
-* mutable key:  pk + salt("demand" + "chainID"); value: immutable hash1, hash2; gossip of missing data of mutable and latest sent data of blk/tx
-When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for future making traversal decision.
-Therefore, a mutable item shall always be full <br>
+Each public key also generate gossip when state update.